Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 ### 3.6.3.
 Section description

 Upon entering the section the player can explore the section with some limitations: the corridor leading to the lift is blocked by a strange wall made of wood and leafs and neither Clara nor Me has access to the laboratories section.
 The only accessible ways are the one leading to the hydroponic lab and a near room.

+In the Hydroponic Lab, the player can found an ***intel*** about some plant growth inner workings.
+An analysis was made about some big roots present in the planet, peculiar molecules, called Dimiourgics (from greek's *dimiourgía* meaning "creation"), had incredible effects on every plant of the planet.
+The document mentions the plants present in the Hydroponic Lab's incubation glass cylinders, but, unfortunately, they are broken and no plant lies inside.

 Two *Liannoyers* are found whipping a reinforced glass door with a scientist behind.
 The player fights the two enemies, freeing the scientist whose name is Max.
 He locked himself in that room, hunted by those creatures, dropping out the distillation of a peculiar serum.

 A **dialogue** starts: